hypercore-protocol/hypercore-protocol/README.md

 ## Wire protocol

+The hypercore protocol consists of two phases.
+A handshake phase and a message exchange phage.

+For the handshake Noise is used with the XX pattern.
+Each Noise message is sent with varint framing.
+After the handshake a message exchange phased is started.

-The hypercore protocol uses a basic varint length prefixed format to send messages over the wire.
+This uses a basic varint length prefixed format to send messages over the wire.

 All messages contains a header indicating the type and feed id, and a protobuf encoded payload.